Bridging Through Music: A New Year’s Reflection and a Look Ahead

 You guys hopefully know well, how grateful I am for the support that comes from each and every one of you!
 Going back to the quote from Selena Gomez: you are the right people to share my joy with.
 Thank you for traveling with me on this exciting and inspiring journey!

-But I do hope it’s not the case…
+But I truly hope that’s not the case.

 Of song lyrics and instrumental music